 Job Outlook: 14% growth

-Their role is to examine a company’s problems or ineffective procedures and develop solutions for improvement.
+They examine a company’s problems or ineffective procedures and develop improvement solutions.

-Management analyst is one of the highest paying finance careers and also has a great job prospect.
+Management analysis is among the highest-paying finance careers and has a great job prospects.

 6. Financial Manager